robertvanoverbeek/AirflowTutorial/README.md

 Working with Airflow provides you with a number of advantages as opposed to working with e.g. traditional cron jobs:
 * It has good facilities with respect to error handling, including upstream errors (dependencies);
 * It facilitates backfilling of historical data;
-* Monitoring / logging facilities;
+* Built in Monitoring / logging;
+* Based on widely used Python;
 * There is a large user group contributing by building standard operators, enabling connections to many other infrastructures.
-These can be found on https://github.com/apache/airflow/tree/master/airflow/contrib;
+These can be found in 'contrib' on https://github.com/apache/airflow/tree/master/airflow/contrib;
 * Integration in the cloud with big data and machine learning.
 You can build end-to-end (ML) solutions in the cloud with Airflow in combination with the other cloud services;
-* With the ease of use data engineers and data scientists don't waste much time on DevOps.
+* Thanks to the ease of use data engineers and data scientists don't waste much time on DevOps.

 #### 3. Setting up the Airflow environment in Google Cloud Platform (GCP)
 We will set up an Airflow environment in Google Cloud.
 Google has integrated Airflow in its offering Cloud Composer, with which setting up and Airfow environment is just a few clicks away.
 In addition GCP comes with a free $300,- trial credit per google account (gmail account) for a one year period.